 See in the photo below how dry the icing looks?

-There are little crumbles of confectioners's sugar and it's a ways off from being something you can dip a cookie into or drizzle over a pastry.
+There are little crumbles of confectioners' sugar, and it's a ways off from being something you can dip a cookie into or drizzle over a pastry.

 To get the right consistency, add a tablespoon of milk or cream at a time until your icing is spreadable.